Al Horford: Return to All-Star form (2014–2016)

 In 2014–15, Horford played in 76 regular season games, the most since the 2010–11 season.
-On December 22, 2014, he was named Eastern Conference Player of the Week for games played Monday, December 15 through Sunday, December 21.
-He earned the award for just the second time in his career.
-On January 13, 2015, he recorded his first career triple-double with 21 points, 10 rebounds and 10 assists in a 105–87 win over the Philadelphia 76ers.
-Six days later, he was named Eastern Conference Player of the Week for games played Monday, January 12 through Sunday, January 18.
+On December 22, 2014, he was named Eastern Conference Player of the Week for games played from Monday, December 15 to Sunday, December 21.
+Horford earned the award for just the second time in his career.
+On January 13, 2015, Horford recorded his first career triple-double with 21 points, 10 rebounds and 10 assists in a 105–87 victory over the Philadelphia 76ers.
+Six days later, Horford was named Eastern Conference Player of the Week for games played from Monday, January 12 to Sunday, January 18.
 On January 29, he earned his third All-Star nod as a reserve for the Eastern Conference in the 2015 NBA All-Star Game.
 In a brilliant stretch of play from December 7 to January 31, Horford scored in double digits in 28 consecutive games.
 Between December and January, the Hawks went 28–2 and had a franchise-best 19 game winning streak.
-Behind Horford and fellow All-Star teammates Paul Millsap, Kyle Korver and Jeff Teague, the Hawks finished the regular season with the best record in the East at 60–22, and advanced through to the Eastern Conference Finals for the first time since the 1960s, when the franchise was located in St. Louis.
-There they were defeated by the Cleveland Cavaliers in four games.
+Behind Horford and fellow All-Star teammates Paul Millsap, Kyle Korver, and Jeff Teague, the Hawks finished the regular season with the best record in the Eastern Conference at 60–22, and advanced through to the Eastern Conference Finals for the first time since the 1960s, when the franchise was located in St. Louis.
+There, they were defeated by the Cleveland Cavaliers in a four-game sweep.

-In 2015–16, Horford played in all 82 regular season games for the first time in his career.
-On November 11, 2015, he scored 26 points and made a career-high four three-pointers in a 106–98 win over the New Orleans Pelicans.
-On December 4, he scored 16 points against the Los Angeles Lakers to extend his streak of double-digit games to 22, setting a career high.
-His streak came to an end at 23 after scoring nine points against the Oklahoma City Thunder in the Hawks' 24th game of the season on December 10.
+In the 2015–16 season, Horford played in all 82 regular season games for the first time in his career.
+On November 11, 2015, Horford scored 26 points and made a career-high four three-pointers in a 106–98 victory over the New Orleans Pelicans.
+On December 4, Horford scored 16 points against the Los Angeles Lakers to extend his streak of double-digit games to 22, setting a career high.
+Horford's streak came to an end at 23 after scoring nine points against the Oklahoma City Thunder in the Hawks' 24th game of the season on December 10.
 On February 12, 2016, Horford was named to replace the injured Chris Bosh on the 2016 Eastern Conference All-Star team, thus marking his fourth All-Star selection.
-On February 28, he recorded his 200th career double-double with 13 points and 16 rebounds in an 87–76 win over the Charlotte Hornets.
+On February 28, Horford recorded his 200th career double-double with 13 points and 16 rebounds in an 87–76 victory over the Charlotte Hornets.
 With a 48–34 record, the Hawks entered the playoffs as the fourth seed in the East.
-They advanced through to the second round where they were swept by the Cleveland Cavaliers for the second straight year.
+They reached the second round where they were swept by the Cavaliers for the second straight year.